Legionella - Role of the Responsible Person and Duty Holder

 In all instances…

-Those persons within an organisation with key management responsibilities should be identified, with roles and responsibilities defined.
-Communication pathways are useful tools to help map out an organisation’s structure.
-All relevant persons shall fully appreciate the actual and potential risks of water safety and the concept of risk management.
+Those individuals within an organisation with key management responsibilities should be identified, along with their defined roles and responsibilities.
+Communication pathways are valuable tools to help map out an organisation’s structure.
+All relevant parties shall fully understand the actual and potential risks associated with water safety and the concept of risk management.

-Editors Note: The information provided in this blog is correct at the date of original publication – September 2022.
+Editor's Note: The information provided in this blog is correct as of the date of original publication – September 2022.
+(Revised August 2025)

 New Call-to-action